Network throughput: Factors affecting throughput

-The throughput of a communication system will be limited by a huge number of factors.
-Some of these are described below:
+The throughput of a communication system will be limited by a number of factors.
+Some of these are described below.

 Analog limitations

 The maximum achievable throughput (the channel capacity) is affected by the bandwidth in hertz and signal-to-noise ratio of the analog physical medium.
+Limited current drive capability in communications equipment can limit the effective signal-to-noise ratio for high capacitance links.

 Despite the conceptual simplicity of digital information, all electrical signals traveling over wires are analog.
 The analog limitations of wires or wireless systems inevitably provide an upper bound on the amount of information that can be sent.
-The dominant equation here is the Shannon-Hartley theorem, and analog limitations of this type can be understood as factors that affect either the analog bandwidth of a signal or as factors that affect the signal-to-noise ratio.
-The bandwidth of wired systems can be in fact surprisingly narrow, with the bandwidth of Ethernet wire limited to approximately 1 GHz, and PCB traces limited by a similar amount.
+The dominant equation here is the Shannon–Hartley theorem, and analog limitations of this type can be understood as factors that affect either the analog bandwidth of a signal or as factors that affect the signal-to-noise ratio.
+The bandwidth of twisted pair cabling used by Ethernet is limited to approximately 1 GHz, and PCB traces are limited by a similar amount.